by Heather T. | Jan 1, 2025 | Bed and Breakfasts, Business, Food, Lodging, Marketing, Observations, Operations, restaurants

 by Heather T. | Jan 9, 2024 | Food, Observations, Operations, restaurants

-I had a meeting with a client recently, and a big part of our conversation was about hiring for a restaurant.
 I had to dig out my notes to send them but realized I don’t think I’ve ever put these questions out on the blog that I have used in the past as part of working in restaurants in management and for the last twenty years in consulting, where I’ve helped interview candidates for positions.

 While none of these questions are rocket science, and there are multiple websites out there offering lists of 10-20 questions, there are some questions on here that I’ve never seen listed by some hiring sites that have “suggested questions.”

-It seems that many of the sites had people writing these questions more from a HR perspective and not from an actual restaurant management perspective or experience dealing with some of the realities that working in restaurants engenders.
+It seems that many of the sites had people writing these questions more from a HR perspective, and not from an actual restaurant management perspective, or experience dealing with some of the realities that working in restaurants engenders.

 So, if you find a few you have yet to come across, I hope it’s helpful.

-The one additional thing I’ve found in calling references is to call suggested references but also call any past positions not given but listed on the job seeker’s resume (and to Google their name in quotes as well for any positions worked that they may not have listed, so (“John Doe” Chef Kingston, NH) for example.
+The one additional thing I’ve found in calling references is to call suggested references but also call any past positions not given but listed on the job seeker’s resume (and to Google their name in quotes as well for any positions worked that they may not have listed, so (“John Doe” Chef, Kingston, NH) for example.

 The one question I always ask of references and non-references is, “Would you hire them back?” if the reply is “Probably not, or no,” that can be a red flag.
 And in a lot of cases, that’s all you need to know.